Vyral/chris-remmes/_posts/2018-10-30-welcome-to-my-video-blog.md

 You can also search all homes for sale on the MLS on my website at chrisremmes.com.&nbsp;

+Let me know if you have any questions or if you’re thinking of buying or selling a home in Boston soon.

-Check back as content will be coming soon!
+Check back because content will be coming soon!

 I’m excited to keep you updated on what’s going on with Boston, and more specifically, Boston real estate.

-Let me know if you have any questions or if you’re thinking of buying or selling a home in Boston soon.
+&nbsp;